calmm-js/partial.lenses/README.md

 `L.findHint` is similar to [`L.find`](#L-find), but the given index value is used as a hint and the search is started from that index and then by increasing distance from that index.
 The hint is also stored internally by the returned lens and is updated after each operation.
-Under typical usage scenarios this can be used to eliminate the linear search.
+Under the intended usage scenarios this can be used to eliminate the linear search.
 Note that as long as the result of the search is guaranteed to be unique, such as when operating on an array where each object has a unique `id` property, `L.findHint` can safely be considered referentially transparent.

 ```js
 L.remove(L.findHint(4, x => x <= 2), [3,1,4,1,5,9,2])